anteater2/bitmesh/test/README.md

 ```
 docker run -it bitmesh dht
 ```
-The will try to put 1000 key value pairs and randomly get 100 out of them.
+The client will try to put 1000 key value pairs and randomly get 100 out of them.
 If any of them are lost or changed, the program will panic.